cscorley/dissertation/chapters/3_method/2_study.md

 ### Definition and Context {#sec:questions}

-\attn{Nick, what format should these be in?
-3.2.1.n where n = 1..6?}

-\attn{Currently they are labeled after each RP.}

 For this work, we pose the following research questions.
 First, with respect to \frp, applying our approach to feature location, we ask: